 Social Security tax is 6.2% of each employee’s wages.
 You must withhold 6.2% of the employee’s pay from their wages.

-As an employer, you must also contribute 6.2% for Social Security each paycheck.
-Social Security does have a wage base limit of $160,200 for 2023.
+As an employer, you must also contribute 6.2% for Social Security each paycheck, up to the Social Security wage base.
 Once an employee earns above this wage base, you and your employee must stop contributing to Social Security tax for the tax year.

 Medicare tax is 1.45% of each employee’s wages.
 You must also contribute a matching 1.45% as an employer.
 Medicare tax does not have a wage base limit.
-However, you must withhold an additional 0.9% when an employee meets one of the following thresholds:
+However, you must withhold an additional 0.9% if an employee earns above $200,000.

 You do not need to contribute the additional 0.9% for Medicare tax— it is only for employees.